 all of your indoor belongings can be daunting.
 However, don't forget about your

 If you take the time to pack your outdoor items properly, it will make the process of unpacking them at your new home much more manageable.
 Here are some tips on packing your outdoor items for a move.

 There are several things you can get started packing for your move to make it easier.
 For outdoor items, there are three main things you will want to get started with:

-- Cleaning your items
+Cleaning your outdoor items should be easy.
+You

 Labeling your outdoor items is essential for two reasons: it will help you unpack faster and because you probably won't be familiar with your new home by the time of move-in day.
 Labels provide a simple reference point so that you know what goes where.
 If your items aren't labeled, consider using a sharpie marker with permanent ink to write directly on furniture surfaces or other outdoor items that will likely be moved around a lot.